18F/development-guide/_pages/laptop-setup.md

 * [chruby] for managing [Ruby] versions.
 * [Cloud Foundry CLI] for command line access to 18F's Cloud Foundry-based application platform
 * [Docker] for all your containerization needs
-* [git-seekret] for preventing you from committing passwords and other sensitive information to a git repository
+* [Caulking] checks for many common types of API tokens and other sensitive information before you commit
 * [GitHub Desktop] for setting up your SSH keys automatically
 * [Homebrew] for managing operating system libraries
 * [Homebrew Cask] for quickly installing Mac apps from the command line